Sanibel residents recovering from Helene two years after Ian

 People in the area still have the emotional scars of Hurricane Ian.

-For Sanibel and Captiva, it’s like deja vu all over again.
+For Sanibel and Captiva, it’s like deja vu.

 Bob Miller is a Sanibel resident and volunteer.
 He said that Helene gave him memories of Hurricane Ian.